Types Of Weeds That Could Be Killing Your Dallas Lawn

 If you have ever seen thicker grass growing parallel to the ground around your yard, you might be dealing with crabgrass.
 This common weed grows outward and feels rough to the touch.

 Dallisgrass is very similar in appearance and texture to crabgrass.
 This tenacious weed is more resilient than crabgrass.
 Where crabgrass won’t grow back if you pull it up, dallisgrass will continue to plague your lawn as a few roots remain underground.

 Purple and yellow nutsedge, also known as nutgrass is a pernicious and aggressive weed found around our area.
 Easily identifiable by its purple and or yellow leaves, nutsedge is believed by many to be one of the hardest weeds to treat in the area.

 Why Weeds Are So Troublesome

 All weeds are a bit different, but most share a couple of troublesome things in common.
 For one, weeds compete with healthy grass for nutrients and sunlight.
 The bigger weeds grow, the more turf struggles to get what it needs to survive.
-Over time, this can lead to dead or week looking grass.
+Over time, this can lead to dead or weak-looking grass.
 Additionally, weeds are unsightly and often grow faster than the grass around them.
 This can make lawns look uneven and ugly.